 Hole saws have limited depth, so handling thicker materials is not where they shine best.
 A helpful workaround I’ve found is pairing the hole saw with a drill, which can enhance the tool’s depth capability.

 The back side of the hole saw cut isn’t the cleanest.
 You can remedy that by placing scrap wood underneath the material to avoid a blowout.

 Method #11: Using a Belt or Disc Sander

 The last method you can do is to sand the material into your desired circular shape.
+This method is particularly useful when working with thicker wooden materials, as it provides greater control and stability compared to handheld tools.
 However, you’ll need to cut the wood first to get the perfect outcome.